Frumph/comic-easel/readme.txt

 == Changelog ==
+= 1.7.6 =
+* Fixed the dropdown-archive widget to allow you to recheckmark certain options
+* https://core.trac.wordpress.org/ticket/16863 bug problem still exists with the exclude in the dropdown-archive

 = 1.7.5 =
 * Changed the og:image size from thumbnail to full so facebook can love it better